Let’s take a look at changing out our spark plugs and doing so in a careful manner and here’s why

 Spark plugs can’t last forever, and here’s why:

 Spark plug deposit buildup: When deposits form on spark plugs from interaction with the air-fuel mixture, it can lead to pre-ignition of the fuel.
 That means a jerky and unreliable supply of energy for your car.
-That meaning there goes that smooth once upon a time running engine.
+That means there goes that smooth once-upon-a-time running engine.

 This ever-increasing wear creates a larger-to-jump gap area.
 When a spark plug ignites, it has to travel across the correctly metered gap of space in order to provide the perfect level of combustion at the right moment.
 As spark plugs age, this gap widens as a result of extreme temperatures, debris, and normal wear and tear.